xbeat/Machine-Learning/README.md

 Introduction to Fine-tuning and Prompt Engineering

 Fine-tuning and prompt engineering are two approaches to adapt large language models for specific tasks.
 Fine-tuning involves retraining the model on task-specific data, while prompt engineering focuses on crafting effective input prompts.
 This presentation will explore both techniques, their applications, and provide practical examples using Python.

+## Essential Python for Data Science

+Statistical Fundamentals in Python

+The foundation of data science rests on statistical measures that help us understand data distribution, central tendency, and dispersion.
+These metrics form the basis for more complex analyses and machine learning algorithms, making them crucial for any data scientist.

 ## Extended Mind Transformers for Long Context NLP in Python